Apple’s iOS 12.2 update is out of beta and the milestone upgrade is now available for iPhone, iPad, and iPod touch users around the world.

 If you run into an issue while running iOS 12.2 you’ll want to take a peek at our list of fixes for the most common iOS 12 problems.
 We’ve also released tips to improve iOS 12 performance and tips to improve iOS 12 battery life.

-If you can’t stand the iOS 12.2 update’s performance on your device, you’re on your own.
+If you can’t stand the iOS 12.2 update’s performance on your device, you’re on your own until Apple rolls out a new version of iOS 12.

 Apple stopped signing on iOS 12.1.4 which means you can no longer use a loophole to downgrade to the previous version of iOS 12.

-Apple’s next batch of bug fixes will probably arrive next month.
+Fortunately, it looks like Apple’s next batch of bug fixes will probably arrive sometime later this month.

 iOS 12.2 Update: What’s New